distributedci/dci-blog/content/2022-11-15-using-dci-components-in-partner-hooks.md

 For example, in `tnf_test_example`, that variable is used to retrieve the data contained in the component:

-        - name: Get tnf variables from tnf_test_example component
+        - name: Get variables from tnf_test_example component
           set_fact:
             tnf_app_image: "{{ item['data']['tnf_app_image'] }}"
             tnf_operator_to_install: "{{ item['data']['tnf_operator_to_install'] }}"